Integral points on the congruent number curve: Introduction

+In \cite{GS}, Gross and Silverman presented a bound with explicit constants, which in our case gives $C$ of order $10^9$ in \eqref{eq:SHS}.
+The bound was improved in \cite{CLT}, which implies $C=24$ in \eqref{eq:SHS}.
+In \cite[Theorem 2]{CZ}, the bound in \cite[Theorem~0.7]{HS} was recovered by a different method and with some additional precision.
+From a more general theorem by Helfgott and Venkatesh~\cite[Corollary 3.11]{HV}, we can deduce that

 where $C$ is some absolute constant and $\omega(D)$ denotes the number of distinct prime factors of the integer $D$.
-We obtain an upper bound with a smaller and explicit base, specifically for the curves $\E_D$. \begin{theorem} We have
+We obtain an upper bound in the form of \eqref{eq:SHS} with a smaller and explicit base, specifically for the curves $\E_D$. \begin{theorem} We have

 \end{theorem} Therefore if we expect the rank to be uniformly bounded for all $\E_D(\Q)$ (as has been recently conjectured by various authors), then there would be a squarefree positive integer $D$ such that $\#\E_D(\Z)$ attains its maximum.